Best Cat Insurance

 Review sample policies before committing

 Most insurers provide sample policies online.
-Taking a few minutes to review one gives you a clearer picture of what’s actually covered.
+Taking a few minutes to review one gives you a better idea of what’s covered.
 Use Ctrl + F to find key terms:

 • Pre-existing condition: Check how broad the definition is.
-Some insurers may exclude anything ever noted by a vet, even if it seemed minor at the time.
+Some insurers may exclude anything ever noted by a vet.

 • Exclusions: Helps you spot gaps that may affect your cat based on breed or health history.